Thursday, November 21, 2024

 T-ONO: We can say that the exaggeration in American comics tends to, apart from just telling a story through text, tell a story through the emotion and details in the art.
 Is that what you're trying to bring into your own work?

 Ryusuke: Talking about it is so much simpler, but to actually bring those emotions and details into my art is actually quite difficult.
 To tell a story in a dramatic way, I would need to interpret that into a comic format so I won't need to tell the whole story all the time, but enough for people to use their imagination and try to make them understand through that.
-My manga are always about these cute girls in comedies, so that's why I was a little bit worried producing an actual serious comic that the fan might not like it, but the fans considered my worries and accepted it.
+My manga is always about these cute girls in comedies, so that's why I was a little bit worried about producing an actual serious comic that the fan might not like, but the fans considered my worries and accepted it.
 In the future I would like to start producing these kind of comics with serious touches to it.

 T-ONO: Out of all of your characters in your projects, which one has been the most fun to work on?